KiiChain/kiijs-sdk/README.md

 <h1 align="center">
-    <b>KiiJS/TS -SDK</b>
+    <b>KiiJS/TS-SDK</b>
 </h1>

 <p align="center">
-A JS/TS library for interacting with KiiChain and other Cosmos-based blockchain networks
+A kiijs library for interacting with KiiChain and other Cosmos-based blockchain networks
 </p>

+## Getting Started

+`kiijs` is a library written in TypeScript used for interacting with kiichain.
+The library provides classes and methods to conveniently send transactions, query data, and wallet management.
+The library is implemented based on gRPC-web protocol which sends HTTP/1.5 or HTTP/2 requests to a gRPC proxy server, before serving them as HTTP/2 to gRPC server.

+The library support both Node.js and browsers.

 ## Installation